About the Program

 Duration of the Program

-Our graduate program is a 5-year program with guaranteed funding for 5 years.
+Our graduate program is a 5-year doctoral program with guaranteed funding for 5 years.
 Students typically complete the program in 5 or 6 years.

 Areas of Specialization